kodaloid/mosaic-framework/README.md

 {% app.plugin('test').say_hello() %}
 ```

+## Assets (CSS, SASS, JavaScript & TypeScript)

+The assets folder contains a `src` folder, and a `dist` folder.
+Most of your CSS,
+JavaScript, and other assets like images should reside in the `dist` folder.
+The
+`src` folder is used for storing un-compiled SASS and TypeScript files.

+This project includes a `package.json` file with a number of useful scripts.
+To
+use them first make sure you have NodeJS installed, then in the terminal type `npm install` (only needs to be done once) to download the necessary dependencies.

+To compile both SASS and TypeScript, you can then use either `npm run dev` (startup watch on both compilers) or `npm run prod` to compile once.

 ## Conclusion

 If you have any issues please raise using GitHub issues.
 There are not that many